e33d/laravel-dbmaker/README.md

 ```

-Note: The DBMaker Laravel library treats the default installation directory of DBMaker standard version as ```/home/dbmaker/5.4```, bundle version treats as ```/opt/dbmaker```.
-If the installation directory is not above, please add installation directory to LD_LIBRARY_PATH.
+Note: If your default installation directory of DBMaker standard is not `/home/dbmaker/5.4` or bundle is not `/opt/dbmaker`, please add installation directory to LD_LIBRARY_PATH environment variable.

 ### Usage Instructions